$301,664Average Value$192Average Price per Sq Ft5Homes For Sale

 Playgrounds, parks and outreach programs

-When it’s time to get outside, neighborhood residents can walk to Wyche Park, a 17-acre green space in Barton Estates with swings, a paved walking path, basketball court and a soccer field.
+When it’s time to get outside, neighborhood residents can walk to Wyche Park, a 17-acre green space in Barton Estates with swings, a paved walking path, basketball and tennis courts and a soccer field.
 Locals can walk or drive to the West Irving Aquatic Center on summer days.
 The center’s several pools, water playground and slides will help beat the Texas heat.
 Residents can also venture to nearby Towne Park to enjoy the ducks, geese and turtles frequenting the park's two ponds and burn off energy at the large playground, basketball court and soccer field.
-For those who prefer putting over playgrounds, the Las Colinas Country Club's 18-hole course overlooks the downtown Dallas skyline.
+For those who prefer putting over playgrounds, the private Las Colinas Country Club's 18-hole course overlooks the downtown Dallas skyline.
 Those seeking indoor activities may want to visit the Irving Arts Center.
 The facility houses 10 arts organizations, including a symphony orchestra, arts council and theatrical group.
 Nearby, St. Luke Catholic Church has been a mainstay in the community since 1902.
 The church facilitates several outreach programs, including crisis interventions and food and transportation assistance.
 Masses are said in English, Spanish and Portuguese.

 From tamales to Target